ARUCC-MyCreds-National-Network/en-CA/VerifierGuide.md

    - Preferred tenant prefix/subdomain (i.e name of company)
    - Type of tenant (UAT or Production)
    - Industry Partners are recommended to have two tenants (1 x UAT, 1 x Production)
-   - Note.
+   - __Note__.
 The prefix/subdomain will be combined with the tenant type to represent the MATTR VII tenant name i.e. <prefix/subdomain>.<tenant-type>
    - Issuer Organization Name
    - Contact Name
    - Contact Email Address